-- □ A log is recorded of all children who have entered the 'Blue' or 'Navy' level of the Restorative Approach system or higher, by the person responsible for the child during the incident, on the whole school data-base called ScholarPack.
+A log is recorded of all virtue points and reflection points on Arbor, which is stored cumulatively.
+Parents receive a notification email and detail is recorded within the Arbor Parent App.
+Points are recorded by the person responsible for the child during the incident.
 Details of the incident, actions, and response made by parents when they are informed, is essential.
-Parents are informed as soon after the event as possible when a child has reached this level. - □ If a child reaches 'Amber' level on the Restorative Approach system very frequently, teachers will discuss this with parents and the Pastoral Mentor to ensure they are aware and working to support the child prior to any necessary escalation that may occur if the problems persist. - □ Any incidents that are prejudiced in nature are a Safeguarding matter, and referred to a DSL, as well as reporting on ScholarPack as a behaviour concern.
-The school has a zero tolerance to such behaviour and will respond with a restorative approach to help children learn from their mistakes and choices, and also a sanction to ensure they understand the seriousness of the behaviour. - □ SLT monitor the ScholarPack log of incidents on a regular basis and make decision where necessary on interventions needed for children who are entered as 'Red' on a number of occasions. - □ SLT monitor behaviour closely each month and responds accordingly.
+Reflection Points are monitored at least half termly and often more frequently, by the Pastoral Team.
+If a child reaches more than 5 reflection points in one half term, the pastoral team will discuss this with teachers and parents to ensure they are aware and working to support the child prior to any necessary escalation that may occur if the problems persist.
+Any incidents that are prejudiced in nature are a Safeguarding matter, and referred to a DSL through CPOMS, as well as reporting on Arbor as a behaviour concern.
+The school has a zero tolerance to such behaviour and will respond with a restorative approach to help children learn from their mistakes and choices, and also a sanction to ensure they understand the seriousness of the behaviour.
+SLT monitor behaviour closely each month and responds accordingly.
 Behaviour Reports are shared with staff and governors.